I remember when I was a little girl my mum used to make me home made play dough and it would keep me entertained for hours.

 It’s no surprise to me that Zara is obsessed with play dough and so I’ve started making my own.
 I’m definitely not the Pinterest mum I always thought I would be but I’m trying and making this was so easy!

 The other day I made a lavender and chamomile scented play dough for Zara and she loves it.
 It smells absolutely dreamy and felt really therapeutic when we were playing with it.
 I had quite a few people ask me for the recipe so I thought I’d share.
 I actually found the basic recipe from searching google but have tweaked it to make it softer as I found that the play dough was hard to work with.
+There are lots of ways to play with play dough.
+It’s sensory play and your little ones can run wild with their imaginations.

 LAVENDER AND CHAMOMILE PLAY DOUGH RECIPE